Pulsar timing arrays as imaging gravitational wave telescopes: angular resolution and source (de)confusion: Discussion

+In addition to the analytical formulae presented and interpreted earlier, it is worth mentioning one other rule of thumb to keep in mind when estimating the angular resolution of a PTA.
+Generically, since most pulsars tend to be located in the galactic plane, one expects the spatial resolution to be best for GW sources near the galactic pole if pulsar distances are accurately known, and best for GW sources in the galactic plane if pulsar distances are poorly known.

+This paper has focused on the angular resolution of a PTA in the regime where the GW sources are not confused; and on the conditions that need to be satisfied in order to be in this regime.
+In the opposite (fully confused) regime, the gravitational wave signal may be treated as a Gaussian random field; this situation has been extensively studied in the literature.
+The intermediate regime in between these two limits is also very interesting, but clearly more complicated than either limit, and will be left for future work.

-{\bf Discussion.} In the previous sections, we have attempted to clarify the limits on the capabilities of PTAs and, in particular, how these limits depend on factors such as the SNR distribution of the GW sources, the number and angular distribution of the pulsars relative to the GW sources, the distances to the pulsars and the precisions of those distances.
-Our bounds on the angular resolution were obtained by Fisher matrix methods; as such, these bounds are saturated for GW sources with high SNR, and still provide useful guidelines for modest SNR sources, but will become ``loose'' for low SNR sources.
-(Note that the relevant SNR here is the {\it total} SNR of the source in the PTA, which can be high even if the SNR per pulsar is not.)
-Our limits on the number of sources that can be individually characterized relied on deterministic counting arguments; again, these limits will be saturated for high SNR sources, and loose for low SNR sources; but even at low SNR, the essential point remains that a PTA with many pulsars can distinguish many sources per frequency bin, so the traditional rule of thumb for confusion (that a gravitational wave detector becomes confused when there is $\gtrsim$ one source per bin) is too pessimistic for PTAs.
-Interesting problems for future work include: (i) ``tightening'' the angular resolution and confusion limits at low SNR; (ii) extending this work to GW point sources that are near enough that their wavefront curvature is significant \cite{DengFinn}; (iii) determining the circumstances in which pulsar distance determination by GW fitting can compete with more traditional methods ({\it i.e.}\ VLBI or timing parallax); (iv) clarifying the statistics of GW sources which are anomalously well characterized because they are fortuitously located relative to one or several pulsars on the sky; (v) quantifying the gain from matched filtering (with quasi-singular filters in particular) compared to traditional stochastic correlation analysis, even when the PTA {\it appears} source confused.
+Other interesting problems for future work include: (i) ``tightening'' the angular resolution limits at low SNR, beyond the limits obtained by Fisher matrix methods \cite{Lee}; (ii) extending this work to GW point sources that are near enough that their wavefront curvature is significant \cite{DengFinn}; (iii) determining the circumstances in which pulsar distance determination by GW fitting can compete with more traditional methods ({\it i.e.}\ VLBI, cyclic spectroscopy or timing parallax), see \cite{CorbinCornish}; (iv) clarifying the statistics of GW sources which are anomalously well characterized because they are fortuitously located relative to one or several pulsars on the sky; (v) quantifying the gain from matched filtering (with quasi-singular filters in particular) compared to traditional stochastic correlation analysis, even when the PTA {\it appears} source confused; (vi) understanding the predicted distribution of frequency derivative $\dot{f}$ among the GW sources relevant to PTAs, and the implications of this distribution for PTA GW telescopes.

-{\bf Acknowledgements.} We are grateful to Chris Hirata and Neil Turok for valuable conversations.
+{\bf Acknowledgements.} We are grateful to Chris Hirata, Neil Turok, and Michael Kramer for valuable conversations.
 LB acknowledges support from the CIFAR JFA.
+UP received NSERC support for this work.